Council seeks candidates to support the ongoing advancement of the profession in Ontario

 Time Commitment and Committee Structure

-- There are four regular Council meetings a year, each generally held as an all-day meeting.
+There are four regular Council meetings a year, each generally held as an all-day meeting.
 Council members are expected to attend a minimum of 75% of Council meetings in person.

-- Council members are expected to participate on a minimum of one Council committee (the four standing committees are Finance & Audit, Governance & Nominating, Human Resources, and Risk).
+Council members are expected to participate on a minimum of one Council committee (the four standing committees are Finance & Audit, Governance & Nominating, Human Resources and Risk).

-- Council members are expected to thoroughly examine all pre-read material, attend committee meetings (in-person or by electronic means) and participate as necessary to fulfill any other Council obligations (AGM, Council elections process, etc.).
+Council members are expected to thoroughly examine all pre-read material, attend committee meetings (in-person or by electronic means) and participate as necessary to fulfill any other Council obligations (AGM, Council elections process, etc.).

 How to Submit a Nomination

-- Follow the instructions carefully and complete the following nomination package documents:
+- Complete the following nomination package documents:

 - Nomination Form